Skip to content

 Introduction

-Together, we are all adapting – in some way – to the changes brought about by a global pandemic.
+Together, we are all still adapting – in some way – to the changes brought about by a global pandemic.
 As an organisation, we must embrace the challenge and opportunity that change will bring as we continue to deliver for the 1.6m people who we serve.

 Liverpool City Region is made up of six local authorities and is home to 1.6 million residents.
 We are a diverse and welcoming region, proud of our cultural vibrancy, internationally recognised brand and the significant economic progress of the previous decade.